LiYouBioinfo/DELTA-Toolkit/README.md

 **DEL_AnalysisToolkit_NAR.jar** is a compiled executable jar file that requires no installation.
 Simply put the jar file in your local directory and invoke the toolkit by using the following command:
 > java -jar /path/to/your/DEL_AnalysisToolkit_NAR.jar

+Please note that although executable jar file should be platform-independent.
+However, the software package was only extensively tested in the linux/unix like system.
+Therefore, the performance of this package is not guaranteed in Mac OS or Windows OS.

 ### Get started
 Read the user manual here: https://github.com/LiYouBioinfo/DELTA-Toolkit/wiki